ubidots/ubidots-particle-mqtt/README.md

 Creates an instance to connect tu Ubidots' broker.
 Default broker is `industrial.api.ubidots.com`.
 If you're using Ubidots for Education platform broker `things.ubidots.com`, use the `setBroker()` method explained below.

-# Method to send data
+# Methods to send data

 ### add
 ```